 Unsponsored depositary receipts are created when a broker or bank believes there is sufficient investor interest in a foreign stock to make it worthwhile to set up a deposit programme.
 The broker or bank purchases the underlying shares, deposits them in the home country and sells depositary receipts.
 The foreign company itself is not directly involved.
 By introducing a listing facility for unsponsored depositary receipts, the CSX offers an opportunity for investors to participate in this market to an even greater extent.

 Derivative warrants give the holder the right - but not the obligation - to buy or sell a share, or any other asset, at a fixed price on or before a specified date.
 The CSX listing rules deal with issues of warrants which relate to equity securities, debt securities, baskets of securities and indices.
 Derivative warrants meet specialised investment needs and are usually issued by a third party, often using a Cayman Islands special purpose vehicle.

-With effect from 4 March 2004, the UK's Board of the Inland Revenue designated the Cayman Islands Stock Exchange as a "recognised stock exchange" under section 841 of ICTA.
-As a result, interest paid on securities listed on the Cayman Islands Stock Exchange can now be paid without deduction of UK tax.
-Similarly, securities listed on the CSX are now regarded as 'qualifying investments', allowing them to be held directly in Personal Equity Plans (PEPs) and Individual Savings Accounts (ISAs).
+With effect from 4 March 2004, the UK's Board of the Inland Revenue designated CSX as a "recognised stock exchange" under section 841 of ICTA.
+As a result, interest paid on securities listed on the CSX can now be paid without deduction of UK tax.
+In addition, listed securities listed are now regarded as 'qualifying investments', allowing them to be held directly in personal equity plans (PEPs) and individual savings accounts (ISAs).